ePages-de/epages-devportal/_posts/2019/2019-07-31-consistency.md

 ---

 At [ePages](https://epages.com/us/){:target="_blank"} we offer our customers a cloud-based online shop software in 16 distinct languages.
-That's why coming up with consistent UI texts and translations can be a real challenge here if you're not supported by the right tooling.
+That's why coming up with consistent UI texts and translations can be a real challenge if you're not supported by the right tooling.
 But consistency is crucial for a great usability of our products and it makes life easier for our merchants.
 Fortunately, we have some tools and guidelines at hand that we would like to share here.